 Look, prime rib is impressive.
 There’s no denying it.
 That being said, prime rib is expensive, difficult to prepare and let’s be honest; relies heavily on au jus and horseradish for flavor.
-Instead of defaulting to prime rib for your Christmas meat this year why not try making a new tradition with some delicious locally raised grass finished beef from Acabonac Farms.
+Instead of defaulting to prime rib for your Christmas meat this year why not try making a new tradition with some delicious locally raised grass finished beef from Acabonac Farms - maybe braised beef short ribs!
 We think these Christmas meat ideas will quickly become new holiday favorites!

 Brisket is no stranger to the holiday table, but its breakout into the mainstream is highly regional.
 Perhaps on of the best parts about brisket is that it’s perfectly suited to either the grill, smoker, or oven!
 Even better, brisket can be prepared a few days in advance and reheated when it’s time for dinner.

 Everyone has their own favorite brisket recipe but the technique largely remains the same, with flavor flexes coming from what you cook the brisket with.
 For a great Christmas beef recipe we recommend this Braised Christmas Brisket with Dried Fruit via How We Live.
 The execution is super simple, and the addition of dried fruit makes this recipe unique for the holidays.
 When ordering Acabonac Farms grass fed brisket make sure to order enough for your crowd!

 Talk about non traditional!
 Short Ribs are not typically considered a holiday food, but these rich and delicious cuts of beef should be!
 Far more flavorful and with a better texture than prime rib, beef short ribs from Acabonac Farms are a perfect way to surprise your guests this holiday season.
 Beef short ribs instant pot recipes should be at the top of your list for recipe research!